 - How to produce a communication passport

-We also send out regular newsletter letting members know of forthcoming PIN events as well as any other information, both local and national, which is relevant to supporting people with disabilities.
+We also send out a regular newsletter letting members know of forthcoming PIN events as well as any other information, both local and national, that is relevant to supporting people with disabilities.

-We have two part-time coordinators in the east and west who deal with connecting families and the day to day running and on-going development of PIN.
+We have two part-time coordinators, one in the east of the region and one in the west, who deal with connecting families and the day-to-day running and on-going development of PIN.